Wolfram Language Paclet Repository

 Optical balance

-Considering the following master equation, we look for balance between a driving field Hamiltonian and the single photon loss mechanism:
+Consider the following master equation, which balances a driving field Hamiltonian and single-photon loss:

 Random initial state: